gear-foundation/dapps/frontend/packages/ez-transactions/README.md

 ## Gasless-transactions

-The gas fees, which are usually required to execute transactions on the blockchain, are covered by a backend service provided by the dApp developer.
+The gas fees, which are usually required to execute transactions on the blockchain, are covered by a [gasless backend service](https://github.com/gear-foundation/dapps/tree/master/backend/gasless) provided by the dApp developer.
 When a user initiates a transaction, the backend issue a [voucher](https://wiki.vara.network/docs/api/vouchers) for that specific user.
 This voucher effectively covers the gas cost for the transaction, allowing the user to execute it without having to pay any fees themselves.

 ### Provider